 Enrique Martínez Celaya’s There-Bound is another highlight of the exhibition, painted on the massive glass façade of the Scott Galleries’ north entrance.
 It depicts migratory birds winging across the building’s front windows.
 Martínez Celaya’s project, like the exhibition as a whole, seeks to link the inside of the galleries with the outside, building on the famous landscapes and living collections at The Huntington.

-Sandy Rodriguez, a Los Angeles-based artist, is creating new work for The Huntington.
-The piece is called YOU ARE HERE / Tovaangar / El Pueblo de Nuestra Señora la Reina de los Ángeles de Porciúncula / Los Angeles.
-It is a multilingual map of the greater Los Angeles area that represents the topography, language, flora, fauna, and land stewardship in the region over time, illustrating the movement and histories of peoples who have called—and continue to call—the area home.
+Sandy Rodriguez’s YOU ARE HERE / Tovaangar / El Pueblo de Nuestra Señora la Reina de los Ángeles de Porciúncula / Los Angeles is a multilingual map of the greater Los Angeles area, representing the topography, language, flora, fauna, and land stewardship in the region over time and illustrating the movement and histories of peoples who have called—and continue to call—the area home.

 Support for this project is provided by an anonymous foundation, Carl and Sue Robertson, the Philip and Muriel Berman Foundation, City National Bank, and the Decorative Arts Trust.